Back to Blog

 Price: Free (3,000 emails/month) / $20/mo for 50,000 emails

 Where it falls short: Resend is not a marketing platform.
 No sequences, no behavioral triggers, no campaigns.
-If you need onboarding flows, you will need a second tool.
+If you need automated email sequences for onboarding, you will need a second tool.
+That means two integrations, two sender reputations, and coordination overhead.
 See our Sequenzy vs Resend comparison.

 Best for: Developers who need excellent transactional email with React patterns and will pair it with a separate marketing tool.